fluidware/fluidsurveys-docs/chapters/Editor/advancedfeatures.rst

 	* - Option
 	  - Description
 	* - 1.
 Page #
 	  - Jump to a specific page.
-You cannotg select a previous page
+You cannot select a previous page
 	* - 2.
 Finish the survey
 	  - Jump to the "Thank you" page.
 This will mark any response as "Complete".
 This branching logic is perfect.
 	* - 3.
 Terminate the survey
-	  - Jump to the "".
+	  - Jump to the end.
 This will mark any response as "Incomplete".
 This branching logic is perfect when you want to keep track of a demographic you may not specifically be tailoring to, ie., a survey only for females, those that watch more than 10 movies a year, etc.
 	* - 4.
 Redirect to a URL
 	  - Redirect the respondent to a web site.
 	* - 5.
 Skip to a random page